10 Tips: Pick-to-Light Systems for Order Fulfillment

 5) Articulate your objectives: what do you really want from a directed picking system?

-- “We want to reduce mis-picks and our returns rate to less than .5%.”
+- “Reduce mis-picks and our returns rate to less than .5%.”

 These are just broad examples, and there of course must be more detailed goals backed up by an ROI analysis.

-Broadfoot adds: “As a review of the fulfillment process is done there are also more hidden cost to consider.
-Consider paper based picking the costs like pick sheet printing, delivery, and management.
+Broadfoot adds: “As a review of the fulfillment process is done there is also more hidden cost to consider.
+Consider paper-based picking the costs like pick sheet printing, delivery, and management.
 Then the issues with misplaced pick sheets and the information lag from picking to replenishing picked locations.”